Seq-HyGAN: Sequence Classification via Hypergraph Attention Network: Abstract

 \section{Abstract}

-Sequence classification has a wide range of real-world applications in different domains, such as genome classification in health and anomaly detection in business.
-However, the lack of explicit features in sequence data makes it difficult for machine learning models.
-While Neural Network (NN) models address this with learning features automatically, they are limited to capturing adjacent structural connections and ignore global, higher-order information between the sequences.
-To address these challenges in the sequence classification problems, we propose a novel Hypergraph Attention Network model, namely \sht.
-To capture the complex structural similarity between sequence data, we first create a hypergraph where the sequences are depicted as hyperedges and subsequences extracted from sequences are depicted as nodes.
-Additionally, we introduce an attention-based Hypergraph Neural Network model that utilizes a two-level attention mechanism.
-This model generates a sequence representation as a hyperedge while simultaneously learning the crucial subsequences for each sequence.
-We conduct extensive experiments on four data sets to assess and compare our model with several state-of-the-art methods.
-Experimental results demonstrate that our proposed \sht\ model can effectively classify sequence data and significantly outperform the baselines.
-We also conduct case studies to investigate the contribution of each module in \sht.
+Extracting meaningful features from sequences and devising effective similarity measures are vital for sequence data mining tasks, particularly sequence classification.
+While Neural Network models are commonly used to learn features of sequence automatically, they are limited to capturing adjacent structural connection information and ignore global, higher-order information between the sequences.
+To address these challenges, we propose a novel Hypergraph Attention Network model, namely \sht\, for sequence classification problems.
+To capture the complex structural similarity between sequence data, we create a novel hypergraph model by defining higher-order relations between subsequences extracted from sequences.
+Subsequently, we introduce a Sequence Hypergraph Attention Network that learns sequence features by considering the significance of subsequences and sequences to one another.
+Through extensive experiments, we demonstrate the effectiveness of our proposed \sht\ model in accurately classifying sequence data, outperforming several state-of-the-art methods by a significant margin.
+This paper belongs to "Algorithms and methods - Graph neural networks and graph representation learning" and is in the "Novel research papers" category.